The-Stratbook/stratbook/README.md

-# Introduction

-An Open Source project build for the gaming-community to be extended on by anyone.

-Slogan:
+# Stratbook: Elevate Your Tactical FPS Gameplay

-"Discover strategies, tips, and tricks to elevate your tactical FPS gameplay.
-Built by players, for the community."
+Discover strategies, tips, and tricks to dominate tactical FPS games.
+Built by players, for the community, Stratbook is an open-source project designed to help gamers improve and share their knowledge.

+---

 ## Status